 Call for Proposals and proposal submission via the Participant Portal

-For each of the calls, an individual website is available on the Participant Portal containing all relevant information and documents, among them the actual call itself, the respective work programme for the Marie Skłodowska-Curie actions and the respective Guide for Applicants.
+For each of the calls, an individual website is available on the Funding and Tender Opportunities Portal containing all relevant information and documents, among them the actual call itself, the respective work programme for the Marie Skłodowska-Curie actions and the respective Guide for Applicants.

 The work programme and the Guide for Applicants are essential for proposal writing.